How to Camp for Free Around the World

 Parking Lots and Rest Stops

 Rest Areas are also a great place to stop for the night and get some sleep.
 You can sleep overnight in almost all rest areas.
 We recommend sleeping in a well-lit area if you're going to do this.
 But, don't let that alarm you, I have been sleeping in rest stops for years and have never had a single incident.
 As a bonus, many rest areas have local travel and weather information and picnic areas (usually with a BBQ pit) for preparing a nice meal or coffee in the morning.
 I can personally recommend some rest areas in both the Smoky and Rocky Mountains that will give you picture-worthy views.

 Mexico, Central and South America

 iOverlander (www.ioverlander.com) can give you some direction.
 It is similar to freecampsites.net except that it does not focus only on camping.
 It shows locations of everything from restaurants and tourist attractions to primitive and wild camping spots.
-It also uses user input which is a feature we love!
+It also uses user input, a feature I love!
 Although this is a great resource for finding worldwide resources, it does not focus on pricing of the established or primitive campsites.
 There is no way to know whether camping spots are free or require payment.
 Some user input reports whether it is free or the cost they negotiated, but this is not consistent and requires a bit too much work unless you are looking for exclusively Wild Camping (which should always be free).

 Share Your Opinion